General binding rules: small sewage discharge to the ground

 - maintenance records, if you have them

-You must remove anything that could cause pollution (for example, remaining sludge) when you stop using a septic tank or small sewage treatment plant.
+You must remove anything that could cause pollution (for example, remaining sludge) when you stop using a septic tank or sewage treatment plant.

-This does not apply if you only stop using the equipment temporarily, for example if your property is empty.
+This does not apply if you only stop using the equipment temporarily.
+For example, if your property is empty.

 You can ask a maintenance company for advice on how to decommission your septic tank or treatment plant properly.